rpatelCERN/NeuroFlowTakeHome/README.md

 * [Patient GAD-7 trends](https://public.tableau.com/shared/YPRW6SQBG?:display_count=y&:origin=viz_share_link): This interactive chart allows to scroll through 20 patients and see trends in their GAD-7 score over a 7 month evaluation period.

-	* Patient 477 shows a successful steady Decrease
+	* Patient 477 shows a successful steady decrease in GAD-7 scores over 7 months

 	* Pateint 3262 has a sudden spike in GAD-7 score after 4 months of evaluation, but it successfully decreases

 	* Patient 6798 has a spike in score followed by months where the score is low.
 In the last 4 months, there is a sustained increase in the GAD-7 score in the severe range.

 		* Comparing patient 6798 to patient 7868 in [Multiple Evaluations Per Month](https://public.tableau.com/views/NeuroFlowExcercise/MultiEvaluationMonths?:language=en&:display_count=y&publish=yes&:origin=viz_share_link) shows having multiple evaluations in one month for patient with a mild severity score can establish how "sticky" the score is.
-If a patient has multiple mild or low/minimal scores this might mean that therapy adjustment is not necessary.
+If a patient has multiple mild or low/minimal scores, this might mean that therapy adjustment is not necessary.

 	* Patient 11861 shows a steady increase in GAD-7 scores from 3 mild evaluations increasing up to a severe scores.
 The first 3 months are a critical period where NeuroFlow exercise feedback should be analyzed and passed on to the provider, and the treatment should be adjusted.

-	Key Insights:
+**Key Insights** :

-  * A key success of coordinating treatment with NeuroFlow is that even if there is a sudden spike in GAD-7 score, the score can decrease within a 2-3 months.
+  * A key success of coordinating treatment with NeuroFlow is even if there is a sudden spike in GAD-7 score, the score can decrease within 2-3 months.
 Prompt adjustment of the treatment plan and NeuroFlow feedback is likely essential.

 	* The number of evaluations per month should be adjusted when a patient has a mild severity score.
 This seems like a critical period for NeuroFlow feedback and to closely monitor the patient along with the provider.